-However, working from home might not be the most ideal situation for everyone.
-If you don’t have a dedicated office space, setting one up could be difficult.
-Plus, if you live with kids, pets or other people, you might want to avoid distractions.
-On the flip side, working from home can get lonely and make you feel stir crazy.
+But working from home might not be the most ideal situation for everyone.
+If you don’t have a dedicated office space, setting one up or finding the space could be difficult.
+If you live with kids, pets or other people, it can prove very difficult to avoid distractions, or just the fridge!
+It can also be hard to get out of the work mindset in the evening or on the weekend if you are working from home.

-Unless your entire team is under one roof, working from home means you won’t be getting face-to-face interaction with them.
-Though instant messaging, video conferencing and other online tools have made communication easier, many people will argue that it’s just not the same.
-Team building is generally easier when done in-person.
+Lack of face-to-face interaction is also a downside of working from home.
+Though instant messaging, video conferencing and other online tools have made communication easier, sometimes it’s just not the same.

 What other alternatives to traditional offices are there?